LLNL/maestrowf/docs/Maestro/tutorials.md

     COMBO4 --> J(study-report);
 ```

+Maestro handles the execution of these steps in the order we've defined in this graph, i.e. each lulesh-post step waits for it's corresponding run-lulesh step to finish before running, and the study-report step waits for all instances of lulesh-post to finish before running.

 ### Next steps

 As potential next steps check out the [full lulesh sample specifications](Maestro/specification.md#full-example) and the [environment block](Maestro/specification.md#environment-env) to explore using dependencies instead of variables to manage both lulesh's executable and the supporting post-processing scripts.
+If you need more complicated parameter generation techniques/facilities, check out the [`pgen`](parameter_specification.md#parameter-generator-pgen).
+If managing restarts for long running jobs that timeout is a concern in your workflow, checkout the optional [`restart`](specification.md#run) key available in steps and the [`rlimit`](cli.md#run) option to the run command.
+Additionally check out the collection of example specifications in the repository's [samples directory](https://github.com/LLNL/maestrowf/tree/develop/samples) and [How-to guides](how_to_guides/index.md) for additional examples/workflow solutions.